Skip to content

 Safe Usage Tips

-1. Avoid shell commands that modify system state in shared prompts
+1. Avoid ERB shell commands that modify system state in shared prompts

 2. Use environment variables for sensitive data, not hardcoded values

-3. Validate inputs in Ruby code before execution
+3. Validate inputs in ERB code before execution

 4. Limit file access to necessary directories only